M.Eng. Recruiting and Placement FAQ

 We are not able to guarantee jobs for our graduates.
 Cornell and the College of Engineering have excellent Career Services organizations that arrange on-campus interviews, assist in career planning, and provide guidance in the preparation of résumés and interviews.
 Because our program is usually completed in two semesters, the first of which usually coincides with the major recruiting season at Cornell, it is important to develop your job search strategy early.
 Students on F-1 visas often have difficulty arranging for Optional Practical Training in the United States, but many are able to do so.

 A special internship track within the Financial Engineering option organizes summer internships for students continuing in the fall.
 These internships may qualify as curricular practical training.

 What salaries are earned by new graduates of the program?Click to Open

-Salaries vary each year, but some information about them, based on surveys of graduating students, is offered through the College of Engineering’s Co-op and Career Services Office.
+Salaries vary each year, but some information about them, based on surveys of graduating students, is offered through the College of Engineering’s Career Services Office.